Galicz555/webhook-relay-service/src/docs/assumptionsAndConstraints.md

+# Brief Technical plan (outdated) (ref.: commit 9e62c69536573a9b38b22160cdfb1dce486bd7bd flowchart.md)

+1. Webhook Endpoint: Receive POST /webhook from the external service, parse/validate, then forward request data to the relay service.

+2. Relay Service: Forward the data (using axios) to the mock internal service.
+Return the mock service’s success or error back to the webhook endpoint.

+3. Mock Internal Service: Introduce a random delay and random HTTP error codes.
+Return a final response or error message.

+4. Response Handling: Relay service passes mock service results to the webhook endpoint.
+Webhook endpoint responds (success or error) to the external service.

+5. Error Logging & Monitoring: Log all steps for debugging.

 # Assumptions and Constraints

 1. I assume that the incoming webhook data is not overly complex and is in JSON format.